ninjaframework/ninja/ninja-core/src/site/markdown/documentation/security/getting_started.md

 That means that as long as your secret is safe, it is not possible for a third-party to forge sessions.

 The secret is stored as key <code>application.secret</code> at <code>conf/application.conf.</code>
-It should be a base64 encoded 128-bit AES key.

 That way - several servers sharing the same secret can handle any request coming from your users.
 That's the reason why scaling is simple.